Skip to content

 CAST's nested keyframes are the operator tree, re-read.
 Canis's recursive groupBy with per-level sibling timing is literally a GoFish flow: previousEnd is stack-in-t, previousStart-plus-delay is layer-in-t with a stagger.
 We do not need a new nesting construct; the flow's existing group nesting is the keyframe tree, with scoped time resolution following the σ-scope rule (a nested timeline solves its own local frame; children inherit).

-Interpolation marks are connections. #54's interpolation mark — draw the in-between frames differently from the true keyframes — is the connection stratum on t: derived geometry that consumes resolved states the way line consumes resolved bboxes, owning no claim of its own.
+Interpolation marks are connections. #54's interpolation mark — draw the in-between frames differently from the true keyframes — is the connection stratum on t: derived geometry that consumes resolved states the way line consumes resolved bboxes.
+It owns no spatial claim, but as a clip it requests a temporal interval (§2.1).
 This is where segues live in the grammar (and it cleanly hosts #54's "segue spec language" point that interpolations need not be tied 1:1 to keyframes: a connection is free to reference any subset of states, just as line references any subset of marks).

 6. Triggers: one substrate, three event sources

-Underneath everything is the Animated Vega-Lite unification, which #671 has already made materially true in GoFish: animation is timer-driven interaction.
+Underneath everything is the Animated Vega-Lite unification, which #671 has already made materially true in GoFish: animation and interaction share event sources.
 A timer() is a signal; a pointer is a signal; a data-changing signal() is a signal.
-The trigger question (question 1 of §1) is fully orthogonal to everything above — any timing structure from §5 can be driven by a timer (autonomous playback), an input (scrubbing, hover-to-advance), or a data write (live data).
-Binding the t axis to a slider is scrubbing; pausing is timer.stop(); these compose by construction rather than by feature.
+Any timing structure from §5 can be driven by a timer (autonomous playback), an input (scrubbing, hover-to-advance), or a data write (live data).
+Binding the playhead to a slider is scrubbing; pausing releases the clock without destroying the timeline.
+The ownership and interruption rules in §2.2 define how those sources compose.

 This is also where the interaction design thread (#667, Meros) reattaches: interaction and animation share the substrate and differ in event source, exactly as the papers predicted ("brushing is user-driven enclosure" is the interaction reading of the same Gestalt correspondences).